goooooouwa/writings/_drafts/2017-12-07-what-should-we-store-in-redux-state-tree.md

-2017-12-07-what-should-we-store-in-redux-state-tree
+---
+layout: post

-What should we store in redux state tree?
+title: 'What should we store in redux state tree?'

-#redux
+date: 2017-12-07
+categories: redux
+published: false
+---

 keep local state in component, props passed in either from other presentational component or a container component( mapped from state).